grimme-lab/qc2-teaching/doc/apps-ex.rst

 .. admonition:: Exercise 6.1

-   Estimate the activation energy for the Claisen rearrangement of allyl-vinyl ether.
-   Estimate the activation energy for the dimerization of cyclopentadiene (Diels-Alder).
+   Estimate the activation energy for the Claisen rearrangement of allyl-vinyl ether and the dimerization of cyclopentadiene (Diels-Alder).

 ..
 Ggf. besser Strukturen hinterlegen, Änderungen auf GFN-xTB?
 ..
 (You can ask the lab assistent for a dimer structure of cyclopentadien.)